 3. Enter Development Information: Begin entering the development characteristics as deemed necessary.
 The Development Name is the only input element that must be entered.
 The other data elements are optional, but should be coded for descriptive purposes.
-Be sure to press Save once you have enetered the the appropriate fields.
+Be sure to press Save once you have entered the appropriate fields.
 The second screen listed below will then be displayed.
-If desired, you can always come back to this menu by selecting Developments and pressing Edit.